Benjamin-Etheredge/benjamin.etheredge.github.io/_projects/gloves.md

 # Project Gloves

 The original goal of the project was simple: Create a facial recognition system for my pets.
-It was named in ommage to one of my cats, Mr. Murder Mittens (picutred above).
+It was named in ommage to one of my cats, Mr. Murder Mittens (pictured above).

 But it ended up taking many twists and turns and has not yet reached its end goal.